-120. Spain noted upcoming elections and improvement in public freedoms and recognized plans to adopt legislation on gender-based violence.
+120. Spain noted the upcoming elections and improvement in public freedoms, and recognized plans to adopt legislation on gender-based violence.

-121. Sri Lanka noted efforts to make democratic space more inclusive through political reforms and welcomed actions taken to ensure the rights of the child.
+121. Sri Lanka noted efforts to make democratic space more inclusive through political reforms, and welcomed actions taken to ensure the rights of the child.

-122. The Philippines reiterated its readiness for cooperation in pursuing economic and social reform programmes to achieve a people-centred, sustainable development in the region.
+122. The Philippines reiterated its readiness for cooperation in pursuing economic and social reform programmes to achieve people-centred, sustainable development in the region.

-123. Kyrgyzstan summarized progress since the first UPR session as positive and specifically referred to development in the political and socio-economic spheres.
+123. Kyrgyzstan summarized progress made since the first universal periodic review as positive and specifically referred to development in the political and socioeconomic spheres.

-124. The Republic of Korea welcomed the release of political prisoners and the establishment of the Human Rights Commission.
+124. The Republic of Korea welcomed the release of political prisoners and the establishment of the human rights commission.

-125. Regarding children in armed conflict, the delegation of Myanmar highlighted that Myanmar had signed OP-CRC-AC in September 2015.
-Since the signing of MOU with the United Nations, the military had discharged 645 underage recruits, and there was no new underage recruitment since 2014 to date.
-All perpetrators, military or civilian, were held accountable and penalized by military law and Penal Code for underage recruitment.
+125. Regarding children in armed conflict, the delegation of Myanmar highlighted that Myanmar had signed the Optional Protocol on the involvement of children in armed conflict in September 2015.
+Since the signing of a memorandum of understanding with the

+United Nations, the military had discharged 645 underage recruits, and there had been no new underage recruitment since 2014.
+All perpetrators, military or civilian, of underage recruitment were held accountable and penalized under military law and the Penal Code.

-126. Myanmar signed a historic "Declaration of Commitment to end Sexual Violence in Conflict" in June 2014.
-A domestic law to counter violence against women was in final stage of drafting.
-CSOs will be invited for their views on the draft.
-Military officers committing sexual offences were being dealt with respective laws carrying harsh sentences.
-The recent Nationwide Ceasefire Agreement included provisions to refrain from any form of sexual abuse and violence.
+126. Myanmar had signed a historic declaration of commitment to end sexual violence in conflict in June 2014.
+A domestic law to counter violence against women was in the final stage of drafting.
+Civil society organizations would be invited to contribute their views on the draft.
+Military officers who committed sexual offences were being dealt with under relevant laws providing for harsh sentences.
+The recent nationwide ceasefire agreement included provisions on refraining from any form of sexual abuse and violence.

-127. The Peaceful Assembly and Procession Law was amended in 2014.
-Consequently, the penalties for the protest without prior permission were remitted into half.
-The public spaces for peaceful demonstrations had been designated.
-Furthermore, the Law for Associations Registration came into effect in 2014.
-There was no punishment prescribed in the law.
-The registration was voluntary.
+127. The peaceful assembly and procession law had been amended in 2014; the penalties for protest without prior authorization had been reduced by half.
+Public spaces for peaceful demonstrations had been designated.
+Furthermore, the law on registration of associations had come into effect in 2014; no punishment was prescribed therein.
+Registration was voluntary.

-128. The President expressed his unequivocal commitment to hold free, fair and transparent multi-party general elections on 8 November 2015.
-Criteria for eligibility for candidates and voters were clearly set out in the Election Laws.
-To contest as a candidate, the person and both parents must be citizens.
-Similarly, only citizens have the right to vote.
-These criteria apply to all candidates regardless of their political affiliation, race, gender or religion.
+128. The President had expressed his unequivocal commitment to hold free, fair and transparent multiparty general elections on 8 November 2015.
+Criteria for eligibility for candidates and voters were clearly set out in the election laws.
+To run as a candidate, a person must be a citizen, and his or her parents must both also be citizens.
+Similarly, only citizens had the right to vote.
+Those criteria applied to all candidates regardless of their political affiliation, race, gender or religion.

-129. The Central Committee for Land Use Management had been addressing the issues of land acquisition.
-The guidelines on returning the renounced lands to the rightful owners were being implemented.
-The Farmland Tenure Certificates had been issued to 95 per cent of all farmers throughout the country.
-The National Land Use Policy was in its final stage of drafting with a view to enacting comprehensive National Land Law.
+129. The central committee for land-use management had been addressing the issues of land acquisition.
+The guidelines on returning land to the rightful owners were being implemented.
+Farmland tenure certificates had been issued to 95 per cent of all farmers throughout the country.
+The national land-use policy was in its final stage of drafting, as a precursor to enacting a comprehensive national law.

 130. Myanmar had been implementing the free and universal primary education programme.
-All Inclusive Education Programme, encompassing all students, including children with disabilities, had been adopted in 2013.
-According to the Myanmar National Education Law, the higher education system would be decentralized and freedom of teaching, learning and management would be allowed.
+The inclusive education programme, encompassing all students, including children with disabilities, had been adopted in 2013.
+Pursuant to the national education law, the higher education system would be decentralized, and freedom of teaching, learning and management would be allowed.

-131. The 2015 Ethnic Rights Protection Law would widen the rights of all ethnic minorities.
-For example, students in Mon State would be able to study the Mon language, culture and tradition at local schools during school hours.
-A plan released in November 2014 was aimed to help students from ethnic regions with more access to higher education.
+131. The ethnic rights protection law of 2015 would broaden the rights of all ethnic minorities.
+For example, students in Mon State would be able to study the Mon language, culture and traditions at local schools during school hours.
+A plan released in November 2014 was aimed at providing students from ethnic regions with more access to higher education.